The 20 Best Pulmonary Veno-Occlusive Disease Doctors Near Me in Maryland, US

 English

 Dr. Howard Steiner is an instructor of medicine at the Johns Hopkins School of Medicine.
 He has been practicing pulmonary and sleep consultative medicine since 1989.
 In his role as a diagnostician, he guides the evaluation and management of respiratory problems including infectious, malignant, allergic, autoimmune, and sleep-related disorders.
 He has been part-time faculty in the Johns Hopkins Pulmonary Division since 1991, is a Fellow in the American College of Chest Physicians, and mentors medical students, residents, and pulmonary fellows training at the Johns Hopkins Hospital.
 Contact for Research Inquiries 10755 Falls Road Pavilion I, Suite 200 Lutherville, MD 21093 Phone: (410) 583-7124 Selected Publications Lwebuga-Mukasa JS, Steiner H. Monoclonal antibody to rat lung Maclura Pomifera agglutinin (MPA) lectin binding glycoprotein localizes apically on rat and human type II pneumocytes and Clara cells.
 J Cell Biol 107:71a, 1989.
 Roberts PJ, McBean GJ, Steiner H, Kohler C, Schwarcz R. Lesioning Effects of Ibotenate in the immature rat brain and protection by 2-amino-7 phosphonoheptanoic acid.
 Soc Neurosci Abst 9:261, 1983.
 Steiner H, Ingbar DI.
 Mechanisms of lung injury and repair.
 In: Matthay RA, Matthay MA, Wiedemann HP eds.
 Annual Review of Pulmonary and Critical Care Medicine.
 Hanley & Belfus (Philadelphia, 1989), pp 205-223.
 Steiner H, Lwebuga-Mukasa JS.
 A549 cells display distinct functional and morphologic properties depending on their culture substratum.
 J Cell Biol 107:71a, 1989.
 Steiner H, Lwebuga-Mukasa JS.
 A549 cells produce a factor which is Mitogenic for human lung fibroblasts.
 Amer Rev Resp Dis 139:A492 1989.
 Steiner H, McBean GJ, Kohler C, Roberts PJ, Schwarcz R. Ibotenate Induced neuronal degeneration in immature rat brain.
 Brain Research 307:117-124, 1984.
 Dr. Steiner is rated as an Advanced provider by MediFind in the treatment of Pulmonary Veno-Occlusive Disease.
-His top areas of expertise are Bronchiectasis, Obstructive Sleep Apnea, Lung Metastases, and Interstitial Lung Disease.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Bronchiectasis, Obstructive Sleep Apnea, Lung Metastases, and Interstitial Lung Disease.
+Dr. Steiner is board certified in American Board Of Internal Medicine.

 Distinguished in Pulmonary Veno-Occlusive Disease